-The efficacy of VIMPAT as adjunctive therapy in partial-onset seizures was established in three 12week, randomized, double-blind, placebo-controlled, multicenter trials in adult patients.
-Patients enrolled had partial-onset seizures with or without secondary generalization and were not ad equately controlled with 1 to 3 concomitant AEDs.
+The efficacy of VIMPAT as adjunctive therapy in partial-onset seizures was established in three 12-week, randomized, double-blind, placebo-controlled, multicenter trials in adult patients (Study 2, Study 3, and Study 4).
+Enrolled patients had partial-onset seizures with or without secondary generalization, and were not adequately controlled with 1 to 3 concomitant AEDs.
 During an 8-week baseline period, patients were required to have an average of ≥ 4 partial-onset seizures per 28 days with no seizure-free period exceeding 21 days.
 In these 3 trials, patients had a mean duration of epilepsy of 24 years and a median baseline seizure frequency ranging from 10 to 17 per 28 days.
 84% of patients were taking 2 to 3 concomitant AEDs with or without concurrent vagal nerve stimulation.

-Study 1 compared doses of VIMPAT 200, 400, and 600 mg/day with placebo.
-Study 2 compared doses of VIMPAT 400 and 600 mg/day with placebo.
-Study 3 compared doses of VIMPAT 200 and 400 mg/day with placebo.
-In all three trials, following an 8-week Baseline Phase to establish baseline seizure frequency prior to randomization, subjects were randomized and titrated to the randomized dose (a 1-step back-titration of VIMPAT 100 mg/day or placebo was allowed in the case of intolerable adverse events at the end of the Titration Phase).
-During the Titration Phase in all 3 trials, treatment was initiated at 100 mg/day (50 mg given twice daily) and increased in weekly increments of 100 mg/day to the target dose.
-The Titration Phase lasted 6 weeks in Study 1 and Study 2 and 4 weeks in Study 3.
-In all three trials, the Titration Phase was followed by a Maintenance Phase that lasted 12 weeks, during which patients were to remain on a stable dose of VIMPAT.
+Study 2 compared doses of VIMPAT 200, 400, and 600 mg/day with placebo.
+Study 3 compared doses of VIMPAT 400 and 600 mg/day with placebo.
+Study 4 compared doses of VIMPAT 200 and 400 mg/day with placebo.
+In all three trials, following an 8-week baseline phase to establish baseline seizure frequency prior to randomization, patients were randomized and titrated to the randomized dose (a 1-step back-titration of VIMPAT 100 mg/day or placebo was allowed in the case of intolerable adverse events at the end of the titration phase).
+During the titration phase, in all 3 adjunctive therapy trials, treatment was initiated at 100 mg/day (50 mg twice daily), and increased in weekly increments of 100 mg/day to the target dose.
+The titration phase lasted 6 weeks in Study 2 and Study 3, and 4 weeks in Study 4.
+In all three trials, the titration phase was followed by a maintenance phase that lasted 12 weeks, during which patients were to remain on a stable dose of VIMPAT.

-A reduction in 28 day seizure frequency (Baseline to Maintenance Phase) as compared to the placebo group was the primary variable in all three trials.
-The criteria for statistical significance was p < 0.05.
-A statistically significant effect was observed with VIMPAT treatment (Figure 1) at doses of 200 mg/day (Study 3), 400 mg/day (Studies 1, 2, and 3), and 600 mg/day (Studies 1 and 2).
+A reduction in 28 day seizure frequency (baseline to maintenance phase), as compared to the placebo group, was the primary variable in all three adjunctive therapy trials.
+A statistically significant effect was observed with VIMPAT treatment (Figure 1) at doses of 200 mg/day (Study 4), 400 mg/day (Studies 2, 3, and 4), and 600 mg/day (Studies 2 and 3).